 EDUC 1103 College & Life Strategies (3-0-3)

-This course is designed to help students develop effective approaches for completion of their Rose State College education.
+approaches for completion of their Rose State College education.
 The knowledge and concepts behind such strategies are also transferable to other educational, professional, and personal context.

 EDUC 2091-3 Special Topics in Education (Variable)